ryankemper/writings/Debugging.md

 ### Hindsight Bias

 This bias leads us to evaluate our past decisions as if we should have known information that we later discovered.
 This leads us to mis-attribute the root cause of a bug to "making a preventable mistake" rather than "making a mistake that logically followed from the set of information we had access to at the time".
 Understanding this bias is critical after we have discovered the bug and have moved forward to the "Root Cause Analysis" stage where we examine the structural factors that led to the bug/error in the first place.

+### Fundamental Attribution Error

+[TODO] In short, blaming the person rather than the situation.
+Not just in the literal sense of "blame" but also "failing to examine structural/systemic factors"